 Government policies affect the commercial environment, and Symantec is subject to legislation and regulation that affect how we conduct our business and generate value for our investors.
-Participating in the political process is one way we protect Symantec’s interests.
-We engage in the political process with a view to the long-term interests of the company, and seek to promote and protect our interests.
-Symantec’s contributions are governed by our Global Political Contributions Policy
+Participating in the political process is one way we protect our shareholder interests.
+We engage in the political process with a view to the long-term interests of the company and our shareholders, and seek to promote and protect our interests.
+Symantec contributes funds only to Federal elections and does so through our Political Action Committee (see below), which is governed by our Global Political Contributions Policy.

 Symantec’s political contributions are made in accordance with all applicable laws and regulations and are disclosed as required by law.
-Accordingly, Symantec does not allow the use of corporate contributions in federal elections.
-Any other contributions must be approved in accordance with the Global Political Contributions Policy.
+Accordingly, we do not allow corporate contributions and do not use corporate treasury funds for direct independent political expenditures.
+Any other contributions must be approved in accordance with our Global Political Contributions Policy.

 SymPAC – Symantec Political Action Committee

-SymPAC has established Candidate Support Criteria that are used to assess whether to make contributions.
+All contributions are approved by the SymPAC board, and SymPAC has established Candidate Support Criteria that are used in the assessment of contribution designations.
 The factors that influence which candidates merit SymPAC’s financial support include:

 Symantec is a member of several trade associations and 501(c) groups.
 These organizations may engage in political activities and may make political contributions.
 We may not support all of the positions such organizations take, but we assess each membership based on alignment with our overall business and policy priorities.
 Details on our trade association memberships, including the portions of our annual dues that are used for political purposes, can be found in the annual disclosures in the links below.

 Public Disclosures – Living our Commitment to Openness and Transparency